ShivanS93/100-days-of-code/r1-log.md

 - Working through chapter 17 of Automate the Boring Stuff
 - Using Pillow, working through an example of putting a logo onto images
 - Also working on vim skills using Ben Awad's vim video and also creating a blog from this.

+### R1D99
+- Working through chapter 17 of Automate the Boring Stuff
+- Working on Pillow (image library)
+- Also working on a blog about linux and i3.